GSA/digitalgov.gov/content/posts/2016-11-18-digging-deep-using-the-core-model.md

 This is done by evaluating the business objectives and user tasks.
 Participants should have reviewed and identified these prior to the workshop.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/11/600-x-400-geiler\_Core-Model\_user-tasks-venn-diagram.jpg" alt="A Venn diagram indicates that by evaluating the business goals and user tasks, you can identify the core pages." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/11/600-x-400-geiler\_Core-Model\_user-tasks-venn-diagram.jpg" alt="A Venn diagram indicates that by evaluating the business goals and user tasks, you can identify the core pages." >}}

 ### **2) Determine Inward Paths**